gchudnov/w3c-css/README.md

   line: '...', // refers to the line where the error or warning was detected
   message: '...' // the error or warning message
   // additional properties:
-  level: '...' //	еhe level of the warning
+  level: '...' // the level of the warning
 }
 ```